 Why this matters: Turnover directly relates to agent fees.
 With fewer properties changing ownership or occupancy, there are fewer transactions for real estate fees to be earned by brokers and agents.

-18 out of every 1,000 California homes changed hands in the first eight months of 2024, a 1.8% homeownership turnover for 2024 in California, according to Redfin.
+18 out of every 1,000 California homes changed hands in the first eight months of 2024, according to Redfin.
+That translates into a maximum annual 2.7% homeownership turnover for 2024 in California as the peak turnover in the annual home sales cycle peaks by June.

 By metro area, housing turnover between January and August 2024 was: